-Every good deed should be applauded, but some people simply don’t want the attention that comes with the spotlight – especially when social media can now take away someone’s privacy overnight.
+Every good deed should be applauded, but some people simply don’t want the attention that comes with the spotlight – but they still yearn for a way to get involved.

 The president, who now works as a scientist at a university medical center, is just one of a couple dozen members of SAYS – all of whom are successful alumni over the age of 35.

 “Most of our members are pretty successful and now are at a point in their life that they want to give back, but don’t want any public recognition,” she told Good News Network.
 “This is why we will never release our full membership roster.
 These folks don’t need to impress anyone, we don’t need the recognition and we don’t want any ‘thank you’s’.
 We simply want to respond when someone tells us there is a need.”